Errol Spence Jr. vs. Terence Crawford: Background

-The fight
+Fight night

+On the night, Crawford made his entrance to the ring accompanied by American rapper Eminem, to his 2002 single "Lose Yourself".

 Crawford dominated and won the fight by a ninth-round technical knockout to became the first undisputed welterweight champion since 2006 and the first male boxer in the four-belt era to claim undisputed championship status in two weight divisions.
 By that point, he had out-landed Spence 185 to 96 in total punches and 98 to 63 in power punches.
 Crawford was up 79–70 on all three scorecards at the time of the stoppage.

 Aftermath

 After the fight, the IBF ordered Crawford to face its interim champion, Jaron Ennis.
 Because Spence exercised his rematch clause with Crawford, the IBF stripped Crawford of the title and made Ennis the full champion on November 9, 2023.
+In 2025, Spence stated that he would not have been prepared to compete within the timeframe required by the rematch agreement, saying: "I wouldn't have been ready, so how would I take a rematch if I'm not gonna be ready?"